This post was updated on January 19, 2022

 Preventing UV Graying at 2 Year Mark: 8

-- The Armstrong Clark Wood Stain in the Mountain Cedar offered better then average UV protection.
+– The Armstrong Clark Wood Stain in the Mountain Cedar offered better than average UV protection.
 When using a semi-solid stain we expected to achieve excellent UV protection and the Mountain Cedar delivered.
 We would expect that the semi-transparent and transparent colors to offer slightly less UV protection due to the lesser amount of solids.

 Wear/Tear and Peeling: 8